History of Leicester City F.C.: Matt Gillies (1958–1968)

 Former player Matt Gillies took over from Halliday with the Foxes lying in the relegation zone of the First Division and would go on to become arguably the club's most successful ever manager.
 Gillies became well known for his ability to spot a good player during his time at Filbert Street bringing through the ranks future FWA Footballer of the Year winners Gordon Banks and Frank McLintock and future PFA Player of the Year Peter Shilton, as well as club favourites Dave Gibson, Lenny Glover and Graham Cross.
 Leicester reached the FA Cup final twice under the stewardship of Gillies in 1961 and 1963.
-In 1961, they were on the losing side to double winners Tottenham, and as a result were England's representatives in the 1961–62 European Cup Winners' Cup in which Leicester were knocked out by eventual winners Atlético Madrid in the first round.
+In 1961, they were on the losing side to double winners Tottenham, and as a result were England's representatives in the 1961–62 European Cup Winners' Cup, in which Leicester were knocked out by eventual winners Atlético Madrid in the first round.
 In 1963, Leicester chased the double.
-The coldest winter for decades meant Leicester were forced to play a backlogged fixture list on ice, then went on a then club-record 18-game unbeaten culminating in the club sitting atop the First Division on 16 April 1963, causing the press to label Leicester as the "ice kings".
+The coldest winter for decades meant Leicester were forced to play a backlogged fixture list on ice, then went on a then club record 18-game unbeaten run, culminating in the club sitting atop the First Division on 16 April 1963, causing the press to label Leicester as the "ice kings".
 However, injuries (possibly feigned in light of the upcoming FA Cup final) eventually took their toll and Leicester took just one point from their final five games, seeing them fall to fourth position, though this was still the club's best post-war finish up until the 2015–16 season, where Leicester won the Premier League.
 They then lost the 1963 cup final 3–1 to Matt Busby's Manchester United.